Anatta.in

 Self- help Groups

-In 1935 self- group Alcoholics Anonymous was established.
+In 1935, the self-help group Alcoholics Anonymous was established.
 Narcotics Anonymous was established in 1953.
-Both are fellowships of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism and drug addiction.
+Both are fellowships of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism and drug addiction.
 The only requirement for membership is a desire to stop drinking/using.
 There are no dues or fees; they are self-supporting through their own contributions.
-Its primary purpose is to stay sober and help other alcoholics and drug addicts to achieve sobriety.
-Al-Anon for family Groups was officially established in 1951 as support groups for families, spouses, children, friends, siblings of those suffering from Addiction.
+Its primary purpose is to stay sober and help other alcoholics and drug addicts achieve sobriety.
+Al-Anon for Family Groups was officially established in 1951 as a support group for families, spouses, children, friends, and siblings of those suffering from Addiction.

 Harm Reduction Therapy

-This aims at reducing the use of existent drugs by substituting it with another drug which is less addictive and less harmful than the substance of choice. e.g. Buprenorphine is used as substitute for illicit opiate drugs.
-Although these drugs are themselves addictive, the goal is to provide a clinically supervised, stable dose of a particular opioid in order to provide a measure of control to both pain and cravings.
-This provides a chance for the addict to function normally and to reduce the negative consequences associated with obtaining sufficient quantities of substances illicitly, by both, reducing opioid cravings and withdrawals.
+This aims at reducing the use of existing drugs by substituting them with another drug that is less addictive and less harmful than the substance of choice. e.g. Buprenorphine is used as a substitute for illicit opiate drugs.
+Although these drugs are themselves addictive, the goal is to provide a clinically supervised, stable dose of a particular opioid to provide a measure of control over both pain and cravings.
+This provides a chance for the addict to function normally and to reduce the negative consequences associated with obtaining sufficient quantities of substances illicitly, by both reducing opioid cravings and withdrawals.

-European nations like Portugal, Netherlands and Switzerland has been on the forefront of harm reduction programs.
-[Ref : https://pmc.ncbi.nlm.nih.gov/articles/PMC12124055/]
+European nations such as Portugal, the Netherlands, and Switzerland have been at the forefront of harm reduction programs.
+[Ref: https://pmc.ncbi.nlm.nih.gov/articles/PMC12124055/]

-- Pre-admisison history taking to understand type and extent of substance use, nature of the individual, family dynamics to understand the emotional issues that the client might be facing and the dysfunctionality in the family that needs therapeutic intervention.
+• Pre-admission history taking to understand the type and extent of substance use, nature of the individual, family dynamics, to understand the emotional issues that the client might be facing, and the dysfunctionality in the family that needs therapeutic intervention.

-- Investigations at the time of admission to asses physical damage and plan medical treatment of the same.
+• Investigations at the time of admission to assess physical damage and plan medical treatment for the same.

-- Experiential counsellors to facilitate the residential treatment processes, staying with the clients using eclectic modes of counselling practices, awareness techniques and writing assignments individualised to the clients to enable them to understand themselves, their mental and emotional pattens .
-This enables the client to deal with issues and learn tools to deal with future life challenges without finding the need to use.
+• Experiential counsellors to facilitate the residential treatment processes, staying with the clients using eclectic modes of counselling practices, awareness techniques, and writing assignments individualized to the clients to enable them to understand themselves, their mental and emotional patterns.
+This enables the client to deal with issues and learn tools to deal with future life challenges without needing to use them.

-This is the ideal treatment process provided it is residential, voluntary, non-medical in nature and in an accepting, comfortable, non-judgmental environment.
-The person afflicted with addiction has to stay for anywhere between 12 weeks to 6 months depending on the substances used, duration and quantity of use, for a structured treatment in a controlled, conducive environment.
+This is the ideal treatment process, provided it is residential, voluntary, non-medical in nature, and in an accepting, comfortable, non-judgmental environment.
+The person afflicted with addiction has to stay for anywhere between 12 weeks and 6 months, depending on the substances used, duration, and quantity of use, for a structured treatment in a controlled, conducive environment.

 The residential treatment centres may use any of the following

 As per us at Anatta Humanversity, true recovery can happen only in the freedom of voluntarily accepting help.
-The treatment methodologies involve one on one single client Counselling processes, Work-papers to write that are individualised to the client and Awareness techniques/Meditative processes with alternate therapies .
+The treatment methodologies involve one-on-one single client Counselling processes, work papers to write that are individualised to the client, and Awareness techniques/Meditative processes with alternative therapies.
 The meditation techniques are very psychotherapeutic and take one within, making it easier to deal with issues that are resolved through counselling and writing processes.
-The ambience is non-judgemental and compassionate maintaining the dignity and confidentiality of the client, thereby enabling the individual marginalized by himself, family and society to accept and love himself/ herself.
-The discomfort of being with themselves, wanting to escape from or numb unpleasant emotions that they find difficult to express and communicate healthily results in repeated indulgence in usage under the illusion of the temporary relief from emotional pain.
+The ambience is non-judgemental and compassionate, maintaining the dignity and confidentiality of the client, thereby enabling the individual marginalized by himself, family, and society to accept and love himself/ herself.
+The discomfort of being with themselves, wanting to escape from or numb unpleasant emotions that they find difficult to express and communicate, results in repeated indulgence in usage under the illusion of the temporary relief from emotional pain.
 In addictive use, the drug that was seen as a solution at one time, becomes a problem.

-In reality, they require an environment that is loving, non-judgmental [ they judge and demean themselves worse than anyone one else can], accepting and compassionate.
-This is a space where they can be themselves without fear or shame- for, these are the only circumstances where they can learn to accept themselves and begin loving themselves.
-At the same time they learn to willingly assume responsibility for their lives and learn to enjoy living and reach a stage within themselves of not finding the need to use substances.
+In reality, they require a loving environment, non-judgmental [ they judge and demean themselves worse than anyone else can], accepting, and compassionate.
+This is a space where they can be themselves without fear or shame, for these are the only circumstances where they can learn to accept themselves and begin loving themselves.
+At the same time, they learn to willingly assume responsibility for their lives and learn to enjoy living and reach a stage within themselves of not finding the need to use substances.
 This enables them to own their dignity.

 Any meditation technique subtly releases suppressed and repressed emotions that have been stored in the cellular memories of the body.